duraanos/vowel-counter/README.md

 - Count the total number of vowels in the text area
 - Count the total number of each vowel in the text area
 - Count the total number of consonants in the text area
-- Does not count more than one consonant
 - Count the total number of words in the text area
 - Count the total number of letters in the text area
+- Does not count more than one consonant
+- Does not count any space
+- Does not count any punctuation

 ## Overview